hipe/tmx/brazen/doc/issues/062-custom-reactive-node-adaptations.md

-  • the fact that we have set this const in our action adapter *base* class will be equivalent to having set this const to this value in all of its subclasses, because that's the way constants work in the platform (provided you access them in the inheritence- sensitive way we do).
+  • the fact that we have set this const in our action adapter *base* class will be equivalent to having set this const to this value in all of its subclasses, because that's the way constants work in the platform (provided you access them in the inheritance- sensitive way we do).

   • every *generated* action adapter in our application will be built of